-CDG Host: a Non-Residential Customer-Generator that owns or operates electric generating equipment eligible for net metering under this Tariff or stand-alone storage.
+CDG Host: a Nonresidential Customer-generator that owns or operates electric generating equipment eligible for net metering under the Tariff or stand-alone storage.
 Net energy produced by the generating equipment of a CDG Host is applied to the accounts of CDG Satellites with which it has a contractual arrangement governing the disposition of net metering credits.